aeslaughter/moose/docs/content/documentation/modules/porous_flow/persistent_variables.md

 In this approach, the primary variables are switched depending on the phase state of the model.
-For example, if only a single fluid phase is present, the primary variables used might be the pressure, temperature and mass fraction of a component in the phase, see \ref{variables}.
+For example, if only a single fluid phase is present, the primary variables used might be the pressure, temperature and mass fraction of a component in the phase, see [variables].
 If the phase state changes to a two-phase model, then the mass fraction variable is *switched* to now represent the saturation of one of the fluid phases.

-This approach has been used in several flow simulators, for example TOUGH2 \citep{pruess1999}
+This approach has been used in several flow simulators, for example TOUGH2 [citep:pruess1999]

 ## Persistent set of primary variables